... or keep scrolling to find out everything you need

 Of course, if you’ve got a little bit of driving experience, then that will help.
 But really, so long as you know what you’re getting into and can demonstrate enthusiasm, then that’s half the battle.

 Regardless, so long as you can commit to the time, an intensive driving course will be the perfect choice for you.
-And it goes without saying that if you'd like to discuss intensives are like before booking anything, then give us a call anytime on 0333 444 0281.
+And it goes without saying that if you'd like a friendly chat about what intensives are like before booking anything, then give us a call anytime on 0333 444 0281.

-However, please note that you can’t just transition to normal driving lessons and that any kind of adaption is entirely at the discretion of your driving instructor.
+However, please note that once your intensive course has started, any kind of adaption is entirely at the discretion of your driving instructor.

 If your driving instructor is unable to accommodate your wishes, you must either complete the course or end it without a refund.